Salmonella enterocolitis is an infection in the lining of the small intestine that is caused by Salmonella bacteria.

 Most people with this condition are younger than 20.

 The health care provider will perform a physical exam.
-You may have signs of a tender abdomen and tiny pink spots on the skin called rose spots.
+You may have signs of a tender abdomen and tiny pink spots, called rose spots, on your skin.

 Tests that may be done include: